Lydd, located to the south west of New Romney, is the second largest centre of population on the Romney Marsh, with a population of about 5,500.

 All Saints Church

 All Saints Church, also known as Lydd Church or The Cathedral on the Marsh, belongs to the Diocese of Canterbury.
 All Saints is the longest parish church in Kent at 199 feet (61 m), and also has one of the tallest towers in the county at 132 feet (40 m).
 The church is thought to incorporate a small Romano-British basilica possibly built in the 5th century, though most of the current fabric is medieval.

 A triangular common, known as the Rype, was supposedly given to the Barons of Lydd by the Archbishop of Canterbury, in return for their having repulsed the Danes in 904.
 Once an area of common land now a registered village green owned by Lydd council in the centre of the town.

 The Rype is host to Lydd Club Day, an annual local Carnival held on on the third Saturday of June.
 It was established in 1868.
 Apart from a brief cessation during the war years, the carnival has taken place annually ever since.
 The day features a funfair, boot fair in the morning, stalls and children's dressing up in the afternoon and floats in the evening.

-The next Lydd Club day will be June 2017.
+The next Lydd Club day will be on 16 June 2018.

 Located in the centre of the town, Coronation Square, overlooked by All Saints Church, housed stables when it was known as Wheeler's Green.
 A half timbered house on the edge of the square is still know by this name.
 The name of the square was changed to Coronation Square in 1901 to commemorate the coronation of Edward VII.
 The square is also home to one of the oldest and smallest surviving timbered-framed court halls in Kent.